conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 </div>

 Overall, the conference was interesting and relevant, highly recommended if you are working in the embedded domain.
-We think in the following few years it can become a milestone in embedded programming, in the same way, that Meeting C++ has become the must go for C++ in Europe.
+We think in the following years it can become a milestone in embedded programming, in the same way that Meeting C++ has become the must go for C++ in Europe.

 ## Meeting C++

-We have been attending Meeting C++ conference in Berlin for many years.
+Next day, other members of the spanish Conan team joined (Luis and Javi) to attend Meeting C++ conference in Berlin as we have done for many years.
 As attendees, as speakers, and recently also as sponsors.
 We feel at home in this conference, we can meet lots of old friends and colleagues, but also is good to make new ones.
 Lunch, dinner is served by the conference in the break areas, which is not only very convenient